(Google Maps)

 Our Legal Take

-• How did the gunman gain entry to the property?
-What security measures, such as gated-entry, bright lighting, surveillance cameras and security patrols, were in place at the time of the shooting?
+• How did the gunman gain access to the property?
+What security measures, such as gated-entry, fencing, surveillance cameras, and security patrols, were in place to protect residents and guests at the time of the shooting?

-By law, property owners and operators are required to protect all residents and guests legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the property owner or management company failed to provide adequate security, the victim may elect to seek justice and pursue a legal claim for his injuries.
+By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
+Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, the family of Tyrell Jordan may elect to seek justice and pursue legal claims for his wrongful death.

 Headline Frame Fox News DeskThe Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for one of our Georgia Clients in Fulton County State Court.